 What is Covered by Temporary Alimony?

 Temporary alimony, or spousal support, is financial support paid by the higher earning spouse to the lesser earning spouse while the divorce is ongoing.
 It can be ordered while the case makes its way through the court system for a divorce, legal separation, or even for an annulment.
 The purpose of temporary spousal support is to maintain the status quo, but it can be difficult to figure out what exactly that means.
 At the law office of Blair H. Chan, III in Tampa Bay, our team is here to help demystify temporary spousal support and other complex aspects of filing for divorce in Florida.
-To learn more, call or contact our office today to schedule a free consultation.
+To learn more, call or contact our office today to schedule an initial consultation.

 The Purpose of Temporary Alimony

 Temporary alimony is meant to help the lesser earning spouse stay financially afloat while a divorce is ongoing.
 The award and amount of temporary alimony depends largely on the standard of living for the spouses prior to filing the dissolution of marriage.
 The purpose of temporary alimony is to maintain the standard of living for both spouses even if their earning potential is unequal.
 The spouse requesting temporary alimony will submit a request that documents their need for spousal support that details how much they need for certain expenses.
 Commonly covered expenses for temporary alimony include the following:

 - Insurance payments

 - Utility bills

 An experienced attorney can review your monthly expenses to determine what amount of temporary alimony is appropriate to request from the court to maintain a standard of living during a divorce.